1970Mr/task-management-system/README.md

 4. **Admin functionalities**:
     - Admin users can manage all tasks and users via the API.

+## API Documentation

+### Postman Collection

+Import the Postman collection to test the API endpoints:

+1. Open Postman.
+2. Click `Import` and select `Upload Files`.
+3. Navigate to `docs/Task Management System.postman_collection.json` and open it.

+You will now see the `Task Management System` collection in your Postman sidebar.
+You can now explore and test the various endpoints provided by the API.

 ## Frontend

 For the frontend of this project, please refer to the [Task Management System UI](https://github.com/1970Mr/task-management-system-ui) repository.